Tom Clancy's Rainbow Six (video game): Reception

 Several reviews highlighted the game's realism and immersion.
 Dunkin stated "the immersive feeling of Rainbow Six is perhaps one of the best seen in a game."
-Christian Nutt, reviewing the Nintendo 64 port for GameSpot, said of the game, "realism is the order of the day ... this game does deliver a military simulation on a very personal level."
-Next Generation took note of the game's attempts at realism, but noted flaws in presentation such as the odd manner in which characters leaned around corners.
+Christian Nutt, reviewing the Nintendo 64 port for GameSpot, said of Rainbow Six, "realism is the order of the day ... this game does deliver a military simulation on a very personal level."
+Next Generation commended the game's attempts at realism, but noted flaws in presentation such as the odd manner in which characters leaned around corners.

-Multiplayer was singled out for praise, especially for the PC port.
+Multiplayer was singled out for praise, especially for the PC version.
 Ward praised the multiplayer functionality and its addictiveness, adding that "[f]or weeks now, the offices here have literally shut down as teams from IGN-PC, PC Gamer and PC Accelerator stop what they're doing to take each other on in a team deathmatch, or to cooperate on a difficult mission."
 Dunkin opined that the multiplayer "saves the game" from its other flaws.
 PC Gamer US favorably described the multiplayer functionality as "tense and exciting", but suggested the quick time-to-kill could make smaller matches simple and boring.
-Peter Olafson of GamePro said the multiplayer was "a nice-looking shooter" but noted lag issues.
+Peter Olafson of GamePro said the multiplayer was "a nice-looking shooter" but criticized lag issues.

-However, AI issues and glitches were subject to considerable criticism.
+AI issues and glitches were subject to considerable criticism.
 Raphael Liberatore, reviewing the game for Computer Gaming World, criticized "faulty AI and game-killing bugs" for impeding "what could have been a benchmark game—a game troubled by what it could have been."
-Olafson singled out the lack of variation in AI behavior, with enemies always remaining idle and teammates only moving in single-file lines.
+Olafson singled out the lack of variation in AI behavior, with enemies idling and teammates only moving in single-file lines.
 Brooke criticized AI pathfinding through narrow corridors, recounting one mission where it took longer to extract a hostage than it did to find them in the first place.
-Ward also recalled experiencing notable glitches and instances of teammate AI obstructing him, but opined such issues could easily be overlooked during gameplay.
+Ward also recalled experiencing several glitches and instances of teammates obstructing him, but opined such issues could easily be overlooked during gameplay.